openstack/python-openstackclient/doc/source/command-objects/image.rst

 .. option:: --property <key=value>

-    Set a property on this image (repeat for multiple values)
+    Set a property on this image (repeat option to set multiple properties)

-    *Image version 1 only.*

 .. option:: --architecture <architecture>

-    Operating system Architecture
+    Operating system architecture

     .. versionadded:: 2

-.. option:: --ramdisk-id <ramdisk-id>
+.. option:: --instance-id <instance-id>

-    ID of image stored in Glance that should be used as the ramdisk when booting an AMI-style image
+    ID of server instance used to create this image

     .. versionadded:: 2

+.. option:: --kernel-id <kernel-id>

+    ID of kernel image used to boot this disk image

+    .. versionadded:: 2

 .. option:: --os-distro <os-distro>

-    Common name of operating system distribution
+    Operating system distribution name

     .. versionadded:: 2

 .. option:: --os-version <os-version>

-    Operating system version as specified by the distributor
+    Operating system distribution version

     .. versionadded:: 2

-.. option:: --kernel-id <kernel-id>

-    ID of image in Glance that should be used as the kernel when booting an AMI-style image

-    .. versionadded:: 2

-.. option:: --instance-uuid <instance_uuid>
+.. option:: --ramdisk-id <ramdisk-id>

-    ID of instance used to create this image
+    ID of ramdisk image used to boot this disk image

     .. versionadded:: 2